 Trek Duration: 6-7 hours.

-Leaving Phakding behind, you’ll continue your trek towards Namche Bazaar (3,440m / 11,285ft).
-The trail takes you through lush forests, crossing suspension bridges adorned with colorful prayer flags.
+Leaving Phakding behind, you’ll continue your trek toward Namche Bazaar (3,440m / 11,285ft).
+The trail takes you through lush forests, crossing suspension bridges with colorful prayer flags.
 As you ascend, catch your first glimpse of the towering Everest.
 Arriving in Namche Bazaar, you’ll be captivated by its bustling markets, vibrant culture, and stunning mountain backdrop.

 Today is dedicated to acclimatization in Namche Bazaar.
 Explore the town’s charming alleyways, visit local cafes, and enjoy the mountain atmosphere.
 A hike to Everest View Hotel rewards you with breathtaking panoramic views of Everest, Lhotse, and Ama Dablam.
 This day helps your body adjust to higher altitudes, preparing you for the journey ahead.